Seven Topics to consider when choosing an outpatient, Orthopedic or Sports-Oriented Physical Therapy Clinic.

 If used properly, aides or assistants can be of great benefit to you and the organization.
 They can take you through your routine while under the direction and supervision of your therapist.
 This allows your therapist to spend as much time on the skills they feel you need rather than basic tasks.
 Note that some clinics will not employ aides or techs and argue that this allows them to provide 100% one-on-one care, but if a part of your physical therapy routine is to warm up on the bike then getting billed for 15 minutes of the therapist’s time while doing so, this may not be your best bet.
 Physical therapists also often use modalities and aides/techs and assistants are all well qualified to perform those tasks as it only takes good direction from the PT, not their one-on-one time to do this for you.

 Typically touring websites of local facilities, as well as online review sites and social media, can help you do a preliminary search.
 Some organizations will have a virtual tour so you can get an idea of their facility without visiting.
-Additionally, referrals from friends or family and from your medical doctor can help.
+Sometimes a preliminary telehealth session can provide you a lot of valuable information about the quality of the group, how you connect with your PT, etc. Additionally, referrals from friends or family and from your medical doctor can help.
 But if you are going to sign up for a series of physical therapy, you are usually going to be visiting at least twice a week for 4-6 weeks, maybe more depending on your condition and effort, other conditions, work/travel schedule, etc. It is critical that you feel comfortable with the people, the way the organization appears to run, the space and amenities, etc. If it is tight and crowded you may not have the ability to progress the way you would like, especially if you are sports oriented or have advanced goals for yourself.

 While a virtual tour can be sufficient, the best way to properly evaluate a clinic is to go onsite and take a tour.
 Look around and consider the space.
 Is there adequate private treatment space?
 It is critical that you can relax while under their care and feel safe and respected.
 When you go onsite, is the place physically clean and organized?
 Are there papers everywhere and is the front office staff frazzled?
 If so, this could be a bad sign if all the other factors correspond.
 Who knows?
 It could simply be a busy day and they are not fully caught up with that part of the job due to caring for multiple patients and calls.
 We all have those days; but if the whole office seems scattered and nobody notes your presence, it is surely a red flag.